-when you have a excess of moister in the
+when you have an excess of moister in the ambient air.

-and a general damp feeling so in many cases this needs to be controlled.
+general damp feeling so in many cases this needs to be controlled.

-Dehumidifiers are mostly used for controlling home humidity issues, damp work
+Dehumidifiers are mostly used for controlling home humidity issues, damp

-specially designed purpose it is important to make
+applications.
+With a specially designed purpose it is important to make

 the right choice to get the best out of the dehumidifier.

-How A Dehumidifier
+A Dehumidifier Works:

-in the air is drawn into the dehumidifier by a intake fan and is passed though a
+in the air is drawn into the dehumidifier by a intake fan and is passed

-the excess moisture in the air into water.
+collects and condenses the excess moisture in the air into water.

 passes through the extract warm coil.
-The
+The excess water is

-building project in the winter it is best looking at the temperature
+project in the winter it is best looking at the temperature

 limitations for each dehumidifier.

 sensitivity of the technology it is not made in a robust form for use on

 building sites but mainly for domestic and scientific use.
 Desiccant

 dehumidifiers main use is for home use where a room is damp or caravans

 for houses, office and light commercial applications these types of

 dehumidifiers can be used to keep condensation off your windows, drying

 washing, small swimming pool areas and light building work at a fraction

 of the cost of heating a area.